 All clients will have fair and equal access to the system.
 The NE CoC adopted the state strategic vision, guiding principles, and values on October 16, 2015.

-Work Group
+Coordinated Entry Committee

-The NE CoC has established a CES Planning Work Group which supports CES planning for the NE CoC.
-This group consists of co-chairs appointed by the Governing Board, representation from each county region of the NE CoC and representation of sub-populations as listed below.
-The Work Group is responsible for drafting policies, procedures, assessment tools, and other documents needed to support the work of the NE CoC CES.
+The NE CoC has established a CES Committee which supports CES planning for the NE CoC.
+This group consists of a committee chair appointed by the Governing Board, representation from each county region of the NE CoC and representation of sub-populations as listed below whenever possible.
+The Committee is responsible for drafting policies, procedures, assessment tools, and other documents needed to support the work of the NE CoC CES.
 Documents are brought to the Governing Board as needed for approval.
-The NE CoC Governing Board can delegate management authority to the NE CoC CES Planning Work Group as needed.
+The NE CoC Governing Board can delegate management authority to the NE CoC CES Committee as needed.
 Meetings are held quarterly at a minimum.

-The NE CoC CES Work Group may delegate tasks to and solicit feedback from local Housing and Services committees.
+The NE CoC CES Committee may delegate tasks to and solicit feedback from local Housing and Services committees.

 The NE CoC recognizes sub-populations within the population the CES will serve.
 These sub-populations include: